In 2019, Zion National Park once again held its spot as the fourth most-visited national park in the country.

 1. Plan Ahead

-Southern Utah offers plenty of destinations that are perfect for a last-minute weekend getaway.
+Southern Utah offers plenty of destinations that are perfect for a last-minute weekend getaway, especially when you catch the region’s fall colors and scenic drives.
 But for your first visit to Zion National Park, you’re going to want to plan ahead a bit more than that.

 It’s also a good idea to research the right time for your visit before you head to the park.
 For instance, holiday weekends like the Fourth of July and Memorial Day are guaranteed to be busy.
 If you don’t want to deal with long lines and heavy crowds on your first visit, it’s best to avoid these times.
-Visiting during the off-season or through the week is great for sharing the trails with fewer people.
+Visiting during the off-season or through the week is great for sharing the trails with fewer people, and many visitors love timing a trip around Zion’s best fall hikes and foliage.

 2. Be Patient